berensp/berensp.github.io/_posts/2024-10-07-liberal-arts.md

 [^3]: [E28: Katherine Boyle and Mike Solana on Liberal Arts Debate, Tech Culture, and Saving San Francisco](https://www.podpage.com/moment-of-zen-1/e28-katherine-boyle-and-mike-solana-on-liberal-arts-debate-tech-culture-and-saving-san-francisco/), *Moment of Zen* podcast; June 17, 2023.

-- **The liberal arts are no longer liberal.** A point argued by many including Allan Bloom in in *Closing of the American Mind,* that "value relativism," which has transformed into *wokeism* in our time, has plagued the American university.
+- **The liberal arts are no longer liberal.** A point argued by many including Allan Bloom in *Closing of the American Mind,* that "value relativism," which has transformed into *wokeism* in our time, has plagued the American university.
 It's a fair point: if the liberal arts degree has more to do with indoctrination than free inquiry, to hell with it.
 More recently, social psychologist Jonathan Haidt has demonstrated the deleterious effects of political polarization in the university with the "Woke Left" running the conservatives right out of town.

 ## In the final analysis